Asia offers muted applause for ECB, euro firm before U.S. jobs

 The bounce reaffirmed the strength of support around $1.3500 and could see the single currency test major chart resistance at $1.3688/90, a break of which would be bullish technically.

-The euro's rebound in turn pushed the dollar down across a host of currencies from sterling GBP= to the Swiss franc CHF= and Australian dollar AUD=.
-The dollar index sank back to 80.353 having been as high as 81.020 .DXY on Thursday.
+The euro's rebound in turn pushed the dollar down across a host of currencies from sterling to the Swiss franc and Australian dollar.
+The dollar index sank back to 80.353 having been as high as 81.020 on Thursday.

-The dollar's losses on the yen were more limited, easing around 30 pips or so to 102.35 JPY=.
+The dollar's losses on the yen were more limited, easing around 30 pips or so to 102.35.

 China's yuan strengthened against the dollar after the central bank fixed its official midpoint up 0.14 percent at 6.1623, the biggest single-day gain since early January, as the dollar slid against a basket of currencies.